Middlesex County, New Jersey is paving the way for the development, testing and implementation of autonomous technology.

 Sandy Castor, Director of the Middlesex County Office of Business Engagement.

 The Middlesex County Office of Business Engagement is dedicated to supporting local businesses’ wide variety of needs.
-From helping organizations find the right office and lab space, to workforce staffing and training, to facilitating public transportation with the Office of Transportation, to creating strategic business advisory groups, the County is focused on fostering an environment where business communities can succeed and thrive.
+From helping organizations find the right office and lab space, to workforce staffing and training, to facilitating public transportation with the Department of Transportation, to creating strategic business advisory groups, the County is focused on fostering an environment where business communities can succeed and thrive.
 Additionally, the County is proud to continue to strengthen and cultivate a high quality of life for its residents in the areas of arts, education, outdoor space, public health and safety, family friendly events, diversity, and healthcare, all critical to the quality of life for our businesses and their employees.

 Rutgers Center For Advanced Infrastructure & Transportation